twoscoops/two-scoops-of-django-1.8/README.rst

-Two Scoops of Django: Best Practices for Django 1.8
+Two Scoops of Django 1.8
 ===================================================

 Tracking thoughts and feature requests for the just-released `Two Scoops of Django 1.8`_ in the issue tracker.
 And the book's code examples are here.